selfcommunity/api-docs/source/includes/endpoints/_feed.md

 });

 ```
-This Endpoint retrieve a list of [Feed](#schemafeed) objects similar to the id of passed objects
+This endpoint retrieve a list of [Feed](#schemafeed) objects similar to the id of passed objects

 `POST /api/v2/feed/likethis/`